Leonora Cannon Taylor

 Leonora Cannon Taylor (October 6, 1796 – December 9, 1868) was born in the Isle of Man into a large family.
 After the death of her father, she moved to London where she joined the Methodist church.
 Later while living in Canada, she joined the Church of Jesus Christ of Latter-day Saints (LDS Church).
-In the church, Taylor was a member of the Relief Society organization at the time of its origin and the first wife of John Taylor, the third president of The Church of Jesus Christ of Latter-day Saints (LDS Church).
-Taylor and her husband had eight children together.
+In the church, Taylor was a member of the Relief Society organization at the time of its origin and the first wife of John Taylor, the third LDS Church president.
+Taylor and her husband had four children together.
 With her family, Taylor traveled across the United States to settle in Utah.